 Decriminalize Nature is a grassroots movement across the US, that organizes itself on the level of individual cities.
 One of the first decriminalization initiatives was in Oakland, where the now famous Decriminalize Nature Oakland formed out of a group of city councillors and activists.
 It became a nonprofit organization, and started campaigning the city for psychedelic reform.

-After successful efforts in both Denver and Oakland, Decriminalize Nature has now become a national movement, with dozens of other cities starting to launch their own campaigns.
+After successful efforts in both Denver, Oakland and Santa Cruz, Decriminalize Nature has now become a national movement, with dozens of other cities starting to launch their own campaigns.
 All it takes to sign up is to send an email to the Oakland organizers, to receive an information packet that will help you set up your own chapter (or connect with one that already exists).

 The core philosophy of Decriminalize Nature is that the government has no legitimate authority to restrict your access to plants and fungi – and that it should be a basic human right to grow and ingest natural substances.
 Its other tenets can be summarized like this: